Dlurak/celerBackend/documentation.md

     "destinationLocation": [0, 2],
     "cargoWeight": 1,
     "cargoVolume": 1,
-    "cargoDescription": "description",
+    "cargoDescription": "A 65 inch TV from Samsung", "cargoSpecialCharacteristics": ["fragile", "flamable"],
-    "cargoSpecialCharacteristics": ""
+    "title": "TV"
 }
 ```

 `cargoSpecialCharacteristics` is optional and can be left out.
 If you leave it out, the server will asume no special characteristics.
-If you want to specify special characteristics, you can use the following values:
+If you want to specify special characteristics, you can use the following values, duplicates will be ignored:
 - fragile
 - flamable
 - explosive